The Complexity of Matching Games: A Survey: Introduction

 Chronic kidney disease can lead to kidney failure, which can have a devastating impact on patients' lives.
 Currently, the most effective treatment for kidney failure is transplantation, which could be either from a deceased or living donor.
 The long-term outcomes of the latter type of donation are best.
 However, one major obstacle that prevents a living donor from donating a kidney to a family member or friend is medical incompatibility between patient and donor.
 Namely, with high probability the donor's kidney would be rejected by the patient's body.

-To circumvent medical incompatibility, national Kidney Exchange Programmes (KEPs) have been established in many countries in the last 30 years~\cite{Bi_etal2019}.
+To circumvent medical incompatibility, national Kidney Exchange Programmes (KEPs) have been established in many countries in the last 30 years~\shortcite{Bi_etal2019}.
 In a KEP, a patient and their willing but incompatible donor are placed in a pool with other patient-donor pairs.
-Now, if donor~$d$ of patient~$p$ is compatible with patient~$p'$ and simultaneously, donor~$d'$ of $p'$ is compatible with $p$, then $d$ and $d'$ can be ``swapped''.
+Now, if donor~$d$ of patient~$p$ is compatible with patient~$p'$ and simultaneously, donor~$d'$ of $p'$ is compatible with $p$, then {a {\it pairwise exchange} can be made, that is,} $d$ and~$d'$ can be ``swapped''.
 In this way, both $p$ and $p'$ can now receive treatment.
 Hence, the problem is to find a solution in a given pool of patient-donor pairs that helps as many patients as possible.
-Such a solution corresponds to a matching in the {\it compatibility graph}, which is obtained by introducing a vertex for each patient-donor pair in the pool and adding an edge between two vertices $(p,d)$ and $(p',d')$ if and only if $d$ is compatible with $p'$ and $d'$ is compatible with $p$; see Figure~\ref{f-comp} for an example.\footnote{Countries may also allow cycles, e.g. $d_1$ donates to $p_2$, $d_2$ to $p_3$ and $d_3$ to $p_1$; or paths, e.g. an altruistic donor $d^*$ donates to $p_1$, $d_1$ to $p_2$, $d_2$ to $p_3$ and $d_3$ to the deceased donor waiting list.
-More patients now receive treatment.
-However, altruistic donors are forbidden in many countries and cycles must be kept small to prevent them from breaking.} KEPs operate in regular rounds, each time considering an updated pool, where some patient-donor pairs have left and new ones have come in.
+Such a solution corresponds to a {maximum} matching in the {\it compatibility graph}, which is obtained by introducing a vertex for each patient-donor pair in the pool and adding an edge between two vertices $(p,d)$ and $(p',d')$ if and only if $d$ is compatible with $p'$ and $d'$ is compatible with $p$; see Figure~\ref{f-comp} for an example.\footnote{Countries may also allow cycles, e.g. $d_1$ donates to $p_2$, $d_2$ to $p_3$ and $d_3$ to $p_1$; or paths, e.g. an altruistic donor $d^*$ donates to $p_1$, $d_1$ to $p_2$, $d_2$ to $p_3$ and $d_3$ to the deceased donor waiting list.
+More patients now receive treatment. {However,} in many countries altruistic donors are forbidden. {Moreover}, cycles must be kept small to prevent them from breaking. {Therefore, in several countries only pairwise exchanges are allowed, such as in France and Hungary~\shortcite{Bi_etal2019}.
+If the upper bound on the cycle length is larger than~$2$ or if altruistic donors are allowed, then we can no longer model the problem of maximizing the number of transplants as a matching problem; the problem also becomes \NP-hard \shortcite{ABS07}.}}

+KEPs operate in regular rounds, each time considering an updated pool, where some patient-{donor} pairs have left and new ones have come in. {In each round, the primary goal of a KEP is to maximize the number of kidney transplants.
+However, KEPs may also take other factors into account, such as the quality of the transplants.
+Transplant qualities can be represented by assigning weights to the edges of the compatibility graph.
+The goal is then to find a matching of maximum weight in the compatibility graph.}